 When it comes to fees, First Republic claims that there are no origination or prepayment fees involved.

 The most enticing benefit of refinancing student loans through First Republic Bank is receiving a very low interest rate.
 At 1.95 percent, borrowers have a chance to significantly reduce their rates.
-Today, federal student loan rates(often the preferred student loan option) hover around 4.45 or even 7 percent depending on the loan type.

 In addition, the bank offers an attractive incentive to quickly pay off student loans.
 If borrowers can pay off their balance within four years of refinancing with First Republic, they are eligible to receive a rebate on the interest paid after refinancing.
 However, there is a limit; the benefit is capped at 2 percent of the original loan balance.

 All First Republic Bank clients have access to personal bankers to help them not only with their student loan refinancing, but also with any other financial planning needs.

 Finally, First Republic Bank can help families with parent student loans transfer those loans to their child as part of the refinancing process.

 While there are benefits to working with First Republic Bank, there are a couple of downsides as well.